T-AbdelAlim/CraniumPy/README.md

 ## Usage

 ### Getting started
-Upload a mesh, pick 3 landmarks, register, clip, and run the analysis. `resources/test_mesh/test_mesh.ply` is included for testing.
+Upload a mesh, pick 3 landmarks, register, clip, and run the analysis. `resources/test_mesh/test_mesh_holes.ply` is included to try it out with - it has artificial holes punched into the surface, so you can see how the pipeline's repair step handles minor scan artifacts.
+It patches each hole based on the curvature of the surrounding mesh, rather than leaving a gap or capping it flat.

 For a textured .obj, select the .obj, its .mtl, and the texture image together.
 Once a mesh is loaded, a wireframe toggle appears, and a texture toggle if it has a texture.